The most gorgeous Central American beaches: 22 coastal getaways

 Only 49 of the San Blas Islands are currently inhabited, and all inhabited islands are done so by the Kuna people.
 There are no big houses, no hotels and no foreigner-owned restaurants, which means the beaches of the San Blas Islands are left mostly pristine.

-That being said, seeing plastic washing up on certain tide-hit parts of what should be some of the most beautiful Central American beaches is incredibly sad (as a very small step, I highly recommend travelling with reusable cutlery and straws to try and reduce some of the plastic used by restaurants in LatAm).
+That being said, seeing plastic washing up on certain tide-hit parts of what should be some of the most beautiful Central American beaches is incredibly sad (as a very small step, I highly recommend travelling with reusable cutlery and straws to try and reduce some of the plastic used by restaurants in LatAm and beyond).

 The San Blas Islands can be accessed by boat (usually leaving from Portobelo or Puerto Lindo) and can technically be visited as a day trip from Panama City, but I advise against this as the travel time vs island time ratio is not particularly favourable.